-For the past four years, MacKillop has been delivering Therapeutic Life Story Work (TLSW): a creative process to help young people in care express in pictures, words or colours, their feelings about how the loss of family and home has impacted their life.
+For the past five years, MacKillop has been delivering Therapeutic Life Story Work (TLSW): a creative process to help young people in care express in pictures, words or colours, their feelings about how the loss of family and home has impacted their life.

 Working with Deakin University, an evaluation on the program has identified the impact of the program and how it has positively supported young people in care who have participated in TLSW.
-Meisha presented the findings to the conference alongside researchers from Deakin University.

 “TLSW is a nine-month process, where we review case notes, talk to previous carers or members of the birth family before meeting with the young person to record information about their life on a large roll of paper.

 We do this slowly and at a pace where they are ready to receive and process what can sometimes be confronting information.
 As aspects of their lives are revealed, they often have questions and we help them find answers which helps them understand their background and ultimately helps them begin to process unresolved anger and grief.